 If a current student has positive funds in their meal account and currently does not use the account, a refund can be requested in writing to the School Nutrition Department any time during the school year.

 Lunch meals consist of 5 meal components.
-An entrée that includes the protein and grains, fruit, vegetable, and milk.
+An entrée that includes the protein and whole grains, fruits & vegetables, and milk.

-When school is in session, after school meals or snacks are available at the following locations: Cleveland, Jackson, Lincoln-Erdman, Madison, Pigeon River/Etude Elementary, Wilson, Cooper, Grant, Jefferson, Longfellow, Sheridan, Central, North High and South High.
+When school is in session, after school supper is available at the following locations: Jackson, Lincoln-Erdman, Madison, Pigeon River/Etude Elementary, Wilson, Cooper, Grant, Jefferson, Longfellow, Sheridan, Central, North High and South High.
+Note: Meals must be eaten on site at school.

 If your child has a food allergy or condition that affects his/her food intake and he/she plans to eat school meals, please print off the “Special Dietary Request Form” below and have it completed by a licensed medical practitioner (a healthcare provider who can prescribe medication) to request substitute foods/beverages.
 Please send the completed forms to your school secretary or directly to the School Nutrition Department in person at Central office, or via email to Grace Tesmer (email@example.com).